Last updated: 09/13/2021

 Fines for Non-Compliance:

-- The Consular Section is located at Parkring 12A (Marriott Hotel building), Vienna, Austria.
+- The Consulate is located at Parkring 12A (Marriott Hotel building, plaza side entrance), 4th floor, Vienna, Austria.

 - Non-Immigrant Visa (NIV) applicants: If you have an urgent matter and need to travel immediately, or you have other visa-related questions, please contact our visa support team at (0043) (0)72011 6000, Mon. – Fri., 8:00 am – 5:00 pm (local Austrian time) or email@example.com.

-- Due to Austrian entry and quarantine restrictions, we will only accept appointments from applicants who are physically present in Austria.
-If you live in a different country, please contact your nearest U.S. Embassy or Consulate.
+- We only accept appointments from applicants who are physically present in Austria.
+If you live in another country, please contact your nearest U.S. Embassy or Consulate.

-- Please call 1450 if you believe you may have the virus.
+- Please call 1450 if you believe you may have COVID.
 You will be given further instructions regarding testing.
 Private testing may also be available in consultation with your doctor.

 - If you have a medical emergency, you should continue to use the 1-1-2 emergency number for a life-threating illness.